rdnajac/cbmf/README.md

 # 🧬 Combinatorial Bioinformatic Meta-Framework

-A single point of access to thousands of biomedical research software packages.
+Efficient Bioinformatics Workflows for High-Throughput Sequence Analysis

 ## 🔭 Overview

-The Combinatorial Bioinformatic Meta-Framework (CBMF) is a collection of tools and resources for analyzing high-throughput sequencing data.
-It leverages the power of the `micromamba` package manager to install software and manage dependencies.
+The Combinatorial Bioinformatic Meta-Framework (CBMF) is a single point of access to thousands of biomedical research software packages with additional tools and resources for analyzing high-throughput sequencing data.
+By leveraging the power of the `micromamba` package manager to create `conda` environments, install software and manage dependencies.
 The framework is designed to be modular, allowing users to select the tools they need for their specific analyses.

+## 📄 Abstract

+The rapid growth of next-generation sequencing technologies has generated an unprecedented volume of biological data, posing significant challenges for bioinformatics analysis.
+Traditional scripting approaches often lack reproducibility and can be complex for users without extensive programming expertise.
+This project introduces a collection of Linux shell scripts designed to address these challenges.
+These scripts implement standardized workflows for quality control, alignment, and report generation tasks across diverse datasets.
+By automating these processes, the scripts ensure reproducibility, minimize human error, and promote consistent data processing.
+This suite offers a scalable and reliable solution for comprehensive bioinformatics analysis, representing an important advancement in making high-throughput sequencing data more accessible and manageable for the broader research community.

 ## 🚀 Quick Start